asgeir-s/entrepenator/README.md

 An open source network/ platform for projects from idea to deployment and income.
 Each project "owns itself".

 ## Project goals
-Give power to developers (and optionally to the backers and idea givers) of a project.
+Give power to developers (and optionally to the backers and idea givers).

-All profits go to the developers based on their contribution and optionally to backers and idea givers.
+All profits go to the developers based on their contribution, and optionally to backers and idea givers.

 People can work and collaborate on projects and get paid for their efforts, without working for a corporation ("man in the middle").
 Give the power back to developers and optionally to investors.
-Developers can invest in a project by working on it.
+Developers invest in a project by working on it.

 If you have a grat idea, you do not need to go through all the hassle of starting and managing a company.
-Instead, you can start a project and set rules that secure your part of the projects income (e.g., 5% of all profits goes to the idea giver).
+Instead, you can start a project and set rules that secure your part of the projects profits (e.g., 5% of all profits goes to the idea giver).

-Have no accountant, no layers, no bosses, no disputes.
+Have no accountant, no layers, no bosses.
+Work when you want, where you want, how much you want, on what you want and what you believe in.

 ### Technologies
 Code versioning: git
 Storage: IPFS